michaelgrosner/tribeca/README.md

 To request new features open a [new issue](https://github.com/ctubio/Krypto-trading-bot/issues/new?title=Feature%20request) and explain your improvement as you consider.

-To report errors open a [new issue](https://github.com/ctubio/Krypto-trading-bot/issues/new?title=Error%20report) only after collecting all the relevant log messages (run `./K.sh` to see the output).
+To report errors open a [new issue](https://github.com/ctubio/Krypto-trading-bot/issues/new?title=Error%20report) only after collecting all possible relevant log messages.

 ### Votes